Tour du Mont Blanc Full Self Guided Trek

 The Bovine route is a fabulous day not too tricky over lovely terrain.
 Lunch stop at the high alpine farm at Bovine is a must, you can purchase local food or even eat your own picnic on the terrace as long as you buy a drink.
 Amazing views across to Lac Leman & down the Rhone valley.
 Or perhaps try the challenging variant over the Fenetre d'Arpette with amazing views of the Trient Glacier once at the col.

-Today you have two options as you can take the route directly to the Col du Balme from Trient or through alpine woodland to the Alpage of Tseppes, Catogne and on to the Col du Balme 2191m and the Swiss/French border.
-From the Col, you then make your descent to the hamlet of Le Tour and across pastureland to the village of Argentiere and our hotel accommodation for the evening.
+Today offers two route options.
+We can either follow the direct path from Trient to the Col de Balme, or take the more scenic route through alpine woodland to the Alpage of Tseppes and Catogne before continuing on to the Col de Balme (2191m) on the Swiss–French border.
+From the col, we make our descent to the hamlet of Le Tour and then continue across pastureland to the village of Argentière, where we spend the night.

 Daily stats: